Subscribe to updates

 Cornwall's Better Care Fund Plan for 2026-27

-Highlight Report from Life Course Steering Groups and Integrated Commissioning Partnership Group
+Highlight Report from the Life Course Steering Groups and Integrated Commissioning Partnership Group

-The committee was scheduled to receive highlight reports from several groups:
+The committee was to receive highlight reports from several steering groups.
+The Start Well

-- Start Well Steering Group: This group had agreed its priorities and was to review supporting measures.
-Progress updates on 2025/26 priority outcomes were to be submitted.
-Key achievements included progress on Mental Health Support Teams in Schools, the publication of a Child Poverty report, the establishment of Family Hub networks, and improvements in permanent exclusion and suspension figures.
+group had agreed its priorities and was set to review supporting measures, with updates on progress against 2025/26 priority outcomes.
+Key achievements included planning for the expansion of Mental Health Support Teams in Schools, the publication of a Child Poverty report, and the establishment of Area Family Hub networks.
+The Live Well

-was published, aiming for a more joined-up approach to work and health.
-The WorkWell scheme was extended, and a newWork Well Employer Champions
+was published, aiming for a more joined-up approach to work and health, and the WorkWell scheme was extended.
+The Age Well

 Attendees